Editor's Note: This story originally appeared on uk.boats.com.

 9. Foiling Radio Controlled yacht

 Anything a full-sized boat can do, a radio-controlled yacht can do.
 Although you need super-fast reactions to sail this mini flier.
-You can see the boat in action in
+You can see the boat in action in this Youtube clip.

 10. New Zealand 'R' Class skiff